filetrust/glasswall-engineering-site/docs/guides/aws-fargate-container-deployment.md

 The example project being demonstrated is the [Glasswall ICAP Service](https://github.com/filetrust/c-icap).
 This service requires a single public port to be made available, 1344.

-Once the Glasswall ICAP Service Docker image has be built it is pushed to an [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/).
+Once the Glasswall ICAP Service Docker image has been built it is pushed to an [Amazon Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/).
 This is a fully managed Docker container registry service provided by AWS making it easy to store, manage and deploy container images.

 Once the Docker container is available from the registry we can make use of the [Amazon Elastic Container Service (ECS)](https://aws.amazon.com/ecs/) to deploy the container using [AWS Fargate](https://aws.amazon.com/fargate/).
 AWS Fargate provides a serverless compute engine for containers.
 When setting up the ECS cluster we need a security group to be created that opens up port 1344, using [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam).